Poland

 Taxpayers are required to submit an electronic form (TPR form).
 For the financial years starting in 2023, the TPR form must be submitted within 11 months after the end of the financial year and should contain information on the transactions carried out with related entities.
 The form includes a statement confirming that the transfer pricing documentation had been prepared and related-party transactions described therein had been conducted according to the arm’s-length principle.

-The taxpayers are obliged to submit the TPR form to the competent Head of the Tax Office, and not to the Head of the National Tax Administration, as was the case before.
-The TPR form should be completed or uploaded on the government web portal for electronic forms (eFormularz) and signed using the qualified electronic signature by the designated Board Member that possesses the power of attorney to sign electronic tax returns (UPL-1).
+Taxpayers are required to submit the TPR form to the competent Head of the Tax Office and not to the Head of the National Tax Administration, as was the case before.
+The TPR form should be completed or uploaded on the government web portal for electronic forms (eFormularz) and signed using the qualified electronic signature by the designated board member that possesses the power of attorney to sign electronic tax returns (UPL-1).
 Submission of false information on a TPR form may lead to personal fines.

 Tax haven transactions